'Dodged a bullet': Black Caps v England Bay Oval match to go ahead

-Mount Maunganui cricket ground Bay Oval will go ahead a the venue for tomorrow’s Black Caps and English match.
+Mount Maunganui cricket ground Bay Oval will go ahead as the venue for the first test between the Black Caps and England starting tomorrow.

 Bay Oval general manager Kelvin Jones said they “dodged a bullet”.